 Place the tofu on a baking sheet and bake for 30 minutes, flipping each piece halfway through.

 While you wait, start making the orange sauce.
-In a skillet on medium-high heat, melt the coconut oil and add garlic powder, ginger powder, soy sauce, and rice vinegar.
+In a skillet on medium-high heat, melt the coconut oil and add garlic powder, ginger powder, brown sugar, soy sauce, and rice vinegar.
 Stir well before you add orange juice, then bring it to a simmer.

 To make the slurry, whisk together cornstarch and water.
 Then, pour the slurry into the skillet and let it simmer for approximately one minute.